THE VOLGA GERMANS IN PORTLAND

 Monte Brethauer with his University of Oregon teammates and coach in Seattle before a game with the University of Washington in 1952.
 Pictured from left to right: Hal Dunham, quarterback; Emery Barnes, end; Monte Brethauer, end; George Shaw, back; and Oregon Coach Len Casanova.

-Monte Brethauer died in Portland on October 14, 1994 and was buried at the Rose City Cemetery.
+Monte Brethauer passed away in Portland on October 14, 1994, and was interred at Rose City Cemetery.

 Sources